 Battery Powered Smart Home Camera

 You can cut your electricity consumption and still be security conscious by switching to battery powered smart home cameras.
-They are able to turn off when no motion is detected, meaning the batteries last longer while not running up your meter.
+They are able to turn off when no motion is detected.
+The batteries last longer while not running up your meter.

-Any of the energy savings ideas listed above can help you cut down your Texas electricity bills but you can also save more in by switching your Texas electricity plan.
+Any of the energy savings ideas listed above can help you cut down your Texas electricity bills.
+You can also save more in by switching your Texas electricity plan.
 You can easily search for the plan that works best for you on https://electricitymatch.com.
 Simply type in your zip code and you will be able to compare power plans.

 Top Texas Electricity Companies

 - Energy Texas